wso2/docs-mi/en/docs/develop/creating-artifacts/creating-endpoint-templates.md

-# Creating an Endpoint Template
+# Create an Endpoint Template

 Follow the instructions given below to create a new Endpoint Template in the Micro Integrator for Visual Studio Code extension (MI for VS Code).